philyboysmith/wsrt/content/collections/pages/water-monitoring.md

             caption: 'High phosphate in the Lavant chalk stream' -
         type: paragraph
+        content:
           -
+            type: text
+            text: 'Regular water quality data gives us a better picture of what is happening in and around our rivers.
+This information enables us to work with local landowners and organisations to devise a plan to create positive transformations for rivers within West Sussex and Hampshire. '
+      -
         type: paragraph
         content:
           -
             type: text
-            marks:
+            text: 'You will be given all of the equipment and training you will need to accurately carry out water quality monitoring on your dedicated river section. '
       -
-                type: bold
+        type: paragraph
-            text: 'By regularly testing and gathering water quality data we can identify pollution events in our rivers and help create positive transformations for rivers within West Sussex and Hampshire.
-Collecting a meaningful long-term set of data will help guide decision making and enable positive changes for our river systems.'
+        content:
           -
+            type: text
+            text: 'Our River Guardians monitor chemical indicators such as phosphates, nitrates, turbidity, total dissolved solids and temperature.
+You will also be asked to make observations on visible pollution, wildlife sightings and river characteristics.'
+      -
         type: paragraph
         content:
           -
             type: text
-            marks:
+            text: 'Collecting a meaningful long-term set of data will help guide decision making and enable positive changes for our river systems.
+This is a big deal and something that we cannot achieve without our team of passionate volunteers.'
       -
-                type: bold
-            text: 'Our ARRT River Guardians monitor chemical indicators such as phosphates, nitrates, turbidity, total dissolved solids and temperature, pollution and ecosystem observations and river characteristics.'
-      -
         type: paragraph
         content:
           -
             type: text
-            marks:
-              -
-                type: bold
-            text: 'Browse our citizen science data below.'
+            text: 'If you would like to get involved, have a read through our Water Quality Monitoring Handbook at the link below and email Keir at keir@arrt.org.uk to sign up.'
       -
         type: paragraph
         content: